Bringing A Wrongful Death Claim In Georgia

 We’re Here For You.
 Call For A Free Consultation.

 After losing a loved one because of someone else’s negligence, the last thing you should have to worry about is making yourself financially whole again.
-At Law Office of Derek M. Hays, LLC, we will take on the burden of your legal claim so you can focus on your family and your grieving process.
+At Derek Hays Law, we will take on the burden of your legal claim so you can focus on your family and your grieving process.
 We know that nothing can take away the pain you have experienced.
 Our goal is to put you in the best possible position to move forward when you are ready.

-To learn more about your rights and options under Georgia’s wrongful death laws, please contact our Lawrenceville office at 678-942-6692.
+To learn more about your rights and options under Georgia’s wrongful death laws, please contact our Lawrenceville office at 404-777-HURT (4878).
 You may also send us an email and we will reach out to you promptly.
+Contact our offices in Lawrenceville today.